top of page

 Benefits of play?

 The benefits of play relate to increased autonomy, experimentation and growth.
-Even though at first you might have to find your motivation to start playing because it can at first feel like another thing to do, play replenishes you and offers another way to rest and recharge your battery.
+Although play can initially feel like another thing to do, it ultimately replenishes energy and offers a different way to rest and recharge.
 Once you start to make space in your diary for play it will become an important part of your diary.

 1. It is fun and is self-motivated, we are drawn to do it because it feels good.